Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Wilderness Areas – PROHIBITED

-The Wilderness Act prohibits motorized vehicles in congressionally-designated wilderness areas.
-This includes aircraft, and aircraft includes drones.
+The Wilderness Act prohibits motorized vehicles in Congressionally-designated Wilderness areas (with a capital W).
+This includes aircraft, and aircraft include drones.

 The Wilderness Act was created to preserve specific areas of land in their most natural state, and allow people & wildlife to enjoy these areas without the distractions of modern life.
-Rangers can’t even bring motorized tools into these areas for trail work.
 Nothing with a motor is allowed to operate from these areas.

 Regardless of how you may interpret that rule, the Department of Agriculture directs that drones not be flown from Wilderness per the Act.